publisha/publisha.github.io/_posts/2017/2017-03-03-writing-with-atom.md

 [![See no distractions](/images/2017/03/Screenshot 2017-03-03 16.29.05.png)](/images/2017/03/Screenshot 2017-03-03 16.29.05.png)

 Try the Zen package to add to Atom, and then with a hotkey combination you can get to your writing without any distractions.
+You won't even see Facebook.

 ### Like what you see?
 Or Not?